SimSimButDifferent/L3-L4-EthWallet/README.md

 yarn hardhat run scripts/deploy.js --network localhost
 ```

+## Follow along with the course below!

 # Lesson 4: Error Handling and Events in Solidity
-Objective: Understand how to handle errors and emit events in Solidity, which are critical for smart contract reliability and interaction with the front end.
+**Objective:** Understand how to handle errors and emit events in Solidity, which are critical for smart contract reliability and interaction with the front end.

-Part 1: Error Handling in Solidity
+## Part 1: Error Handling in Solidity
-Error Handling Mechanisms:
+**Error Handling Mechanisms:**

-require: Used to check for conditions and revert the transaction if the condition is not met.
+**require:** Used to check for conditions and revert the transaction if the condition is not met.
 It reverts all changes made to the state.

-revert: Provides a way to trigger an exception and revert the transaction, often with a custom error message.
+**revert:** Provides a way to trigger an exception and revert the transaction, often with a custom error message.

-assert: Used for internal checks as a way to prevent conditions that should never be possible.
+**assert:** Used for internal checks as a way to prevent conditions that should never be possible.
 It consumes all gas when failed.

-When to Use Each:
+**When to Use Each:**

 Use require for input validation or to enforce proper conditions before execution.

 Use revert for more complex condition checks, especially where a specific error message is helpful.

 Use assert for invariants and to check for conditions that indicate a bug.

 ### Example: Error Handling